 Instructions

-• In a separate bowl add the eggs, applesauce, maple syrup, and apple cider vinegar and whisk together.
-Squeeze the grated zucchini in a nut milk bag or kitchen towel to remove the excess water.
-Then add the grated zucchini to the wet ingredients and stir to combine.
+• Stir the wet ingredients.
+In a separate mixing bowl add the eggs, applesauce, maple syrup, and apple cider vinegar, then whisk together.
+Add the grated zucchini to the wet ingredients and stir to combine.

 Lisa’s Tips

-• This is the nut milk bag I use to squeeze the zucchini and I love it.
-It's great for homemade almond milk as well.
+• This is the nut milk bag I use to squeeze the zucchini and I love it!
+It’s great for homemade almond milk as well.

 Nutrition